Discovery of a Supercluster in the eROSITA Final Equatorial Depth Survey: X-ray Properties, Radio Halo, and Double Relics: Radio emission from the merging clusters eFEDS J093513.3+004746 and eFEDS J093510.7+004910

-In Figure \ref{fig:radio} we present the LOFAR 145~MHz and uGMRT 383~MHz images of the cluster system eFEDS~J093513.3+004746 and eFEDS~J093510.7+004910 which is reported to be a single cluster, namely PSZ2 G233.68+36.14, in the \emph{Planck} catalog \citep{PSZ2}.
-The images show the detection of extended radio sources in the south-east, central and northern regions at 145~MHz and 383~MHz.
+Figure \ref{fig:radio} presents the LOFAR 145~MHz and uGMRT 383~MHz images of the cluster system eFEDS~J093513.3+004746 and eFEDS~J093510.7+004910 which is reported to be a single cluster, namely PSZ2 G233.68+36.14, in the \emph{Planck} catalog \citep{PSZ2}.
+The images show the detection of extended radio sources in the southeast, central, and northern regions at 145~MHz and 383~MHz.
 Multiple discrete sources and a tailed radio galaxy are also seen in the cluster central and southern regions.
 We label the sources in Figure \ref{fig:gmrt_hsc} and present their observational properties in the sections below.